Ertuğrul Ersoy

-Ertuğrul Ersoy (born 13 February 1997) is a Turkish professional footballer who plays as a defender for the Turkey national team.
+Ertuğrul Ersoy (born 13 February 1997) is a Turkish professional footballer who plays as a defender for TFF 2.
+Lig club Bursaspor and the Turkey national team.

 Club career

 Ersoy made his Süper Lig debut for Bursaspor on 1 November 2014.
 On 26 August 2019, he joined Le Havre.
 In January 2021, he joined Gaziantep on loan until 2022.
 On 8 February 2022, Le Havre and Gaziantep agreed on a permanent transfer.

 International career

 Ersoy made his debut for Turkey on 11 October 2018 in a friendly against Bosnia and Herzegovina.